Cognitive AI will impact every decision made.Ginni Rometty

 Pix2Pix allows people without the requisite motor skills to express their creativity.
 It’s also a user-friendly interface for artists.

-Examples of human artists collaborating with AI
+Examples of AI art

 - Mike Tyka uses GANs to create portraits of imaginary people: https://www.miketyka.com/?s=faces.